PippoRJ/hugo-refresh/README.md

 ## List of shortcodes you can use in your articles with description:

-A live example of these shortcode can be found [here](https://rjordaney.is/miscellaneous/example/)
+A live example of these shortcodes can be found [here](https://rjordaney.is/miscellaneous/example/).

 <details>
 <summary> title1.html, title2.html, title3.html, title4.html, title5.html, title6.html </summary>